The German Shepherd Husky mix is a striking blend of German Shepherd and Siberian Husky.

 Your Shepherd Husky mix dog will also have a double coat.

 They will need brushing at least twice a week to keep it in tip-top condition.

 Perhaps more often if the German Shepherd parent had a long coat.
 Or during moulting season.

 And speaking of moulting, both breeds are notorious for shedding hair.

 A German Shepherd x Husky = a LOT of lost hair.

-If you’re thinking about bringing home a Husky Shepherd mix, you need to be really passionate about vacuuming.
+If you’re thinking about getting a Husky Shepherd mix, you need to really love about vacuuming.

 The high training and exercise requirement of Husky Shepherd mix dogs makes them an ambitious choice of dog.

 If you don’t have experience of keeping dogs before they could prove an overwhelming place to start.